 The Lhasa Apso is one of the most ancient dog breeds – dating back two thousand years old.
 Despite originating from Tibet, Lhasas are not the only dogs to come from the small region.
 There’s the Tibetan Mastiff and Spaniel too!

-For most of their history, they’ve served as guard dogs in monasteries of the Himalayas.
-Yes, even with their 13-pound frame.
+For most of their history, they’ve served as guard dogs (sentinel dogs) in monasteries of the Himalayas.
+Yes, even with their petite 13-pound frame.
 With that said, they’re alert and cautious dogs, as with most excellent watchdogs.

 They may be wary of strangers because their instincts tell them to be.
-However, they’re a joy to be around once you get to know them.
-And while they may not be able to prevent a thief, a Lhasa will certainly let you know of incoming intruders.
+However, Lhasas are a joy to be around once you get to know them.
+And while they may not be able to prevent a thief, a Lhasa will let you know of incoming intruders.

 Highlights: Friendly, Dignified, Loyal